Dear readers of ADxS.org, please forgive the disruption.

 • Lateral septum (LS)

 None of these regions directly address the paraventricular hypothalamus (PVN).
-All projections from these regions send to specific regions of
+All projections of these regions send to specific regions of

 • Hypothalamus